 Hitting Area of the Foot

 Lots of the guys hit their target with ball of the foot but back kicks are meant to be hit with the heel of your foot.
+These mistakes during back kick can cost you a lot.
 Hitting with the ball of your foot gives spring kind of effect which does not do much damage to your opponent.
 Hitting front kick with the ball of the foot is a different thing but back kick should be connected only with the heel of your foot.

 A real fighter has much confidence in their moves.
 So if you are a real fighter it will be okay if you lose the match but never ever lose confidence in yourself as well as in your moves.
 Lots of the beginner change their mind while throwing the kick and in the middle of the rotation, they change it into spinning hook kick.
 Actually, spinning hook kicks and back kicks, both are completely different.
 Both need different setups, spins, follow-through, and range.
 If you are going to hit with a back kick then go, hit it and complete it.